Toronto’s Weaves takes a wide open approach to making music

 The Weather Station (a.k.a. singer-songwriter Tamara Lindeman) follows up 2015's Loyalty with a self-titled fourth album (out Oct.
 6) that departs from her signature willowy neo-folk to something more rock-orientated.
 Nov.
 25, The Great Hall

-Mo Kenney has teamed with Joel Plaskett to co-produce The Details, a 14-song concept record, which, like the Weather Station's new disc, moves away from the singer-songwriter scene to a heavier aeshetic, with the Halifax artist lyrically working out depressive conditions and disintegrating relationships.
+Mo Kenney has teamed with Joel Plaskett to co-produce The Details, a 14-song concept record, which, like the Weather Station's new disc, moves away from the singer-songwriter scene to a heavier aesthetic, with the Halifax artist lyrically working out depressive conditions and disintegrating relationships.
 Oct.
 5, Horseshoe Tavern

 Cold Specks marks its third album, Fool's Paradise, by putting an actual name to the singer-songwriter behind the music.
 Formerly identified by the band name or a pseudonym (Al Spyx), Toronto's Ladan Hussein further puts her personal stamp on the record by singing in Somali for the first time.
 Nov.
 30, Mod Club